iclr-blogposts/2026/_posts/2026-04-27-fastermatrices.md

 ### Better Transformers

 In regards to optimizing the attention matrix, a lot of work has already been done.
-Instead of computing the full matrix, architectures like the **Sparse Transformer** enforce a fixed sparsity pattern, such as a sliding window where tokens only attend to their immediate neighbors [Child et al., 2019].
-This reduces the complexity to approximately $O(N\sqrt{N})$.
+Instead of computing the full matrix, architectures like the **Sparse Transformer** enforce a fixed sparsity pattern, such as a sliding window where tokens only attend to their immediate neighbors [Child et al., 2019].<d-cite key="child2019generating"></d-cite> This reduces the complexity to approximately $O(N\sqrt{N})$.
-A more dynamic approach was introduced by the **Reformer**, which replaces exact dot-product attention with Locality-Sensitive Hashing (LSH) [Kitaev et al., 2020].
+A more dynamic approach was introduced by the **Reformer**<d-cite key="kitaev2020reformer"></d-cite>, which replaces exact dot-product attention with Locality-Sensitive Hashing (LSH) [Kitaev et al., 2020].
 By grouping similar query and key vectors into the same hash buckets, the model computes attention only within these buckets, effectively dropping the complexity to $O(N \log N)$.

-The **Linformer** relies on the low-rank property of the attention matrix [Wang et al., 2020].
+The **Linformer**<d-cite key="wang2020linformer"></d-cite> relies on the low-rank property of the attention matrix [Wang et al., 2020].
 Linformer projects the Key ($\mathbf{K}$) and Value ($\mathbf{V}$) matrices into a lower-dimensional space using learned linear projections ($\mathbf{E}$ and $\mathbf{F}$).
 By compressing the original $(N \times d)$ matrices into much smaller $(k \times d)$ matrices, the attention operation becomes linear $O(N)$ in time and space.

-**LevAttention** utilizes the concept of leverage scores (generalized $f$-sensitivities) to identify a small "universal set" of keys that dominate the attention scores for *any* query [Kannan et al., 2024].
+**LevAttention**<d-cite key="kannan2025levattention"></d-cite> utilizes the concept of leverage scores (generalized $f$-sensitivities) to identify a small "universal set" of keys that dominate the attention scores for *any* query [Kannan et al., 2024].
 This method proves that a subset of high-leverage keys, independent of the sequence length, captures the vast majority of the attention mass, allowing for efficient $O(N \cdot \text{poly}(d/\epsilon))$ computation.

-**Matrix Product Sketching via Coordinated Sampling** proposes estimating the product $\mathbf{Q}\mathbf{K}^\top$ directly using coordinated random sampling [Daliri et al., 2025].
+**Matrix Product Sketching via Coordinated Sampling** <d-cite key="daliri2025matrix"></d-cite> proposes estimating the product $\mathbf{Q}\mathbf{K}^\top$ directly using coordinated random sampling [Daliri et al., 2025].
 Unlike traditional linear sketching (such as Johnson-Lindenstrauss projections) which can be inefficient for sparse data, coordinated sampling (specifically Priority Sampling) selects rows from $\mathbf{Q}$ and $\mathbf{K}$ based on their norms using a shared random seed.

 In one way or another, all of these methods are trying to make the models faster by leveraging properties of the matrix itself or the matrix multiplication.

-With that in mind, we wanted to experiment with several different types of attention mechanisms for low resource Indic languages and see how they perform across various tasks in terms of accuracy and what does the distribution of the attention matrices really look like for different modifications and hence we have conducted an exhaustice set of experiments;
+Our framework addresses three fundamental questions:

+1. **Performance Comparison**: How do different efficient attention mechanisms perform across diverse Hindi NLP tasks?
+2. **Cross-Attention Compatibility**: Are attention mechanisms interchangeable?
+Can a model trained with one attention mechanism perform well with another during inference?
+3. **Task-Specific Patterns**: Do certain attention mechanisms work better for specific task types (classification, sequence labeling, multiple choice)?

+To answer these questions, we developed a comprehensive pipeline that:
+- Trains models with different attention mechanisms on multiple tasks
+- Evaluates performance with both matching and mismatched attention mechanisms
+- Provides detailed visualization and interpretability tools
+- Tracks computational efficiency and environmental impact

 ### Experiment Setup

-For the course of our experiments, we have picked the **DistilBERT** (6 encoder blocks, 12 heads each) architecture which is a distilled version of **BERT** that retains 97% of its performance while being 40% lighter.
+For the course of our experiments, we have picked the **DistilBERT**<d-cite key="sanh2019distilbert"></d-cite> (6 encoder blocks, 12 heads each) architecture which is a distilled version of **BERT** that retains 97% of its performance while being 40% lighter.

 <img class="img-fluid rounded" src="{{ 'assets/img/2026-04-27-fastermatrices/distbert.drawio (1).png' | relative_url }}" alt="DistilBert">

-We have used DistilBert-Multilingual-Cased model available on hugging face (https://huggingface.co/distilbert/distilbert-base-multilingual-cased) trained on wikipedia dataset as our base model for all the tasks
+We chose DistilBERT-multilingual-cased as our foundation model due to its balance between performance and efficiency.
+With 6 transformer layers, 768 hidden dimensions, and 12 attention heads, it provides sufficient capacity while remaining computationally manageable for our large-scale experiments.
+Its multilingual training includes Hindi, making it suitable for our target language.

 We then fine-tuned this model for various different tasks using our datasets and different attention mechanisms such as: